Home Ed

 The EHCP Exception

 If your child has an Education, Health and Care Plan and attends a special school through arrangements made by the local authority, they cannot be removed from that school without the LA’s consent.
-This is set out in Section 348 of the Education Act 1996.
+This is set out in Regulation 9(2) of the School Attendance (Pupil Registration) (England) Regulations 2024.

 This applies to special schools only.
 If your child has an EHCP but attends a mainstream school, you can deregister normally.